simoncblyth/opticks/notes/issues/flight_path_view.rst

 Problem is that Interactor is too derived (specific to GLFW).
 Need a more fundamental controller.
 Looks like OpticksHub is the appropriate nexus point.

-* give OpticksHub a pure virtual "SController" base, (similar to SRenderer or SLauncher) which accepts string commands
+* give OpticksHub a pure virtual "SCtrl" base, (similar to SRenderer or SLauncher) which accepts string commands
 * so lower levels like InterpolatedView can than pass commands up to the hub
-* could also mint OpticksController(SController) this ?